Darsh0714/Internal_Team_Training_Analytics/README.md

-# Internal Team Training Analytics
+# Internal Team Training Analytics - Data Cleaning and modelling

 This project demonstrates end-to-end **data cleaning and analytics** of internal team training attendance data using Power BI and Power Query.
 The dataset contained messy values such as inconsistent session names, invalid employee IDs, nulls, and duplicates.